 Always remember to choose without conversion if the ATM asks.
 You should always be charged in the local currency, otherwise, you will receive a poor exchange rate that will give you the equivalent of €5-15 less per withdrawal.

 The local bank is entitled to charge an ATM fee, but most Russian banks don’t charge a fee for withdrawing money.
-However, your own bank is likely to charge a fee of €5 per withdrawal, which is why should get a travel card, like Revolut to avoid these atm fees in Russia.
+However, your own bank is likely to charge a fee of €5 per withdrawal, which is why should get a travel card to avoid these atm fees in Russia.

 - Bank of Moscow